EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 I was curious if *War* was ever generally winnable: as one player started to win most of the battles they were in fact adding more lower ranking cards to their hand.
 The tide seem to then flow and the opposing player seemed to start pulling back the majority of the cards.
 How long would this seeming cycle repeat itself.

-So, somewhat of a joke, I wrote **War**, making sure to have a computer vs. computer feature so that I coul djust kick it off and let it run.
+So, somewhat of a joke, I wrote **War**, making sure to have a computer vs. computer feature so that I could just kick it off and let it run.

 Sadly, **War** was a project where I lost the resources of the game as well as the THINK Pascal project file itself.
 Because the source files have no resource fork, they were the only files I was able to recover.
 I have been trying to see if I can, looking at the code alone, reconstruct the resources for the game.
 Perhaps not exactly as it was, but close enough to at least make it playable again.